-The shaft wood you are buying today will always be at least 1 year old whether you buy squares, rounds or tapered.
+The pool cue shaft wood you are buying today will always be at least 1 year old whether you buy squares, rounds or tapered.
 Our squares and rounds are well over 1 year old and our tapered shafts can be up to 4 years old depending on taper.
 We don't get our wood in from our supplier and then immediately sell it directly off the pallet.
 We're selling this years shaft wood deliveries next year.
 Our inventory is that deep.
 We do all our doweling in-house and not in the back of a pick-up truck.
 We are professsional dealers; not fly-by-night quick buck artists looking to make a buck selling to newbie cue makers on the local forums.

 Speaking of forums and in response to a few inquiries - there seems to be a lot of predators (not the cue) on these forums who build up a "reputation" and then disappear, go out-of-business or just stick it to the members (buyers).
 Ask yourself these questions.